-(the designation of national holidays, the granting of public honors) are not.
-(That actions of the latter kind sometimes rely on further measures that are genuinely coercive does not make them coercive themselves: museum subsidies force no one to visit museums or to adopt the conceptions of value that such visits embody, even when the subsidies are funded by coercively collected taxes.)
+How seriously should we take such claims?
+Not very, I think.
+Many state actions and policies (taxation, military conscription, mandatory schooling) are coercive in nature; many others (designation of national holidays, granting of public honors) are not.
+(That actions of the latter type are sometimes funded by taxation, which is genuinely coercive, does not make them coercive: museum subsidies force no one to visit museums or to adopt the conceptions of value that such visits embody, even when the subsidies are funded by coercively collected taxes.)
 The idea that the state's considerable coercive power contaminates all state action is no more plausible than the Austinian view that all legal rules are commands backed by coercive threats.
 Like this long-rejected legal-philosophical position, the argument from ultimate coercion blurs distinctions precisely where distinctions ought to be drawn.

-This is not to say that we cannot identify a possible source of whatever appeal the argument from ultimate coercion does have.
-There are, after all, cases in which it might indeed be sensible not to treat differently coercive demands and noncoercive recommendations or requests.
+Whatever initial appeal the argument from ultimate coercion might have derives, I think, from the fact that there are cases in which superficially noncoercive recommendations and requests in fact function coercively.
 Requests we would otherwise treat as noncoercive can function coercively when issued by a superior-a supervisor, a teacher, an officer-to a subordinate.
-Such requests need not be communicated explicitly (and perhaps not even by way of insinuation) as coercive threats in order to function as ones.
-Arguably, to have a coercive effect such requests need not even be intended as coercive threats, nor interpreted by their recipients as so intended.
-Instead, it might be enough that the recipients have reason to fear that failure to comply might result in some (perhaps yet unplanned or uncontemplated) act of reprisal.
-Those, for example, who propose that sexual harassment laws indiscriminately prohibit all sexual communication between superiors and subordinates are likely to appeal to precisely this sort of reasoning.
+Such requests need not be communicated explicitly (or perhaps even insinuated) as coercive threats in order to function as ones.
+Arguably, to have a coercive effect, they need not even be intended as coercive threats, nor interpreted by their recipients as so intended.
+Instead, it might be enough that the recipients have reason to fear that failure to comply might result in some (perhaps yet uncontemplated) act of reprisal.
+(The idea that sexual harassment laws should indiscriminately prohibit all sexual communication between superiors and subordinates relies on precisely this sort of reasoning.)

-The question, then, is whether perfectionist state policies that are not coercive in any apparent or straightforward way may nevertheless be coercive (and, given further argumentation, objectionable) for the sort of reason described just now.
-The type of case analogous to the ones discussed in the previous paragraph would be one in which a government issued a recommendation without communicating in any way an intention to penalize non-compliers, and yet citizens had reason to fear that failure to comply would carry penalty after all.
+The question, then, is whether perfectionist state policies that are not coercive in any apparent or straightforward manner may nevertheless be coercive for the reasons just described.
+The type of case analogous to the ones just discussed would be one in which a government issued a recommendation without communicating in any way an intention to penalize non-compliers, and yet citizens had reason to fear that failure to comply might carry penalty after all.
 But should such clear instances of foul play form the basis of a principled position on the kinds of moral reasoning admissible in politics?
-Should we not rather consider cases in which the government does not violate its own publicly announced rules-cases in which the state refrains from using any guns it has not previously shown?
+Should we not rather consider cases in which the government does not violate its own publicly announced rules, i.e., cases in which the state refrains from using any guns it has not previously shown?
 Are there any principled, coercion-related reasons for rejecting political perfectionism even then?
 Not in any way that the argument from ultimate coercion can establish.